-The Issuer intends to spend the available funds as stated.
-The Issuer will reallocate the funds only for sound business reasons in accordance with the investment objectives and restrictions of the Issuer.
-Reallocation of funds for any purpose not contemplated in this Offering Memorandum will require the prior unanimous approval of the Independent Trustees, subject to the voting requirements set out in the Declaration of Trust.
-Further, any proposed use of the funds raised by this Offering which could reasonably be considered to be materially different than the articulated use of proceeds set out herein or which is for a purpose not contemplated in this Offering Memorandum shall be disclosed to the Independent Trustees for consideration and prior unanimous approval, subject to the voting requirements set out in the Declaration of Trust - Conflict of Interest Restrictions and Provisions".
+The Trust intends to spend the available funds as stated.
+The Trust will reallocate the funds only for sound business reasons in accordance with the investment objectives and restrictions of the Trust.
+Reallocation of funds or use of the funds raised by the Offering for any purpose not contemplated in this Offering Memorandum or any proposed use of the funds raised by the Offering which could reasonably be considered to be materially different than the articulated use of proceeds set out herein will require the prior unanimous approval of the Independent Trustees, subject to the approvals set out in the Declaration of Trust.
+See "Material Agreements - Declaration of Trust - Conflict of Interest Restrictions and Provisions".